 How to Write a Good CV

-At Ten2Two we know how difficult it can be to write a CV – whether it’s because you have had a career break, looking for a change in direction or just want to work for a different business.
-As a result, we have pulled together this 10-step guide, ‘How to Write a CV’, to help give you the confidence and tools to create a winning CV that stands out from the crowd.
+At Ten2Two we know how difficult it can be to write a CV.
+Whether it’s because you have had a career break, looking for a change in direction or just want to work for a different business.
+As a result, we have pulled together this 10-step guide.
+‘How to Write a CV’ will help give you the confidence and tools to create a winning CV that stands out from the crowd.

 So now that you know why you’re writing a CV, here’s how to write a CV: